swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     cd b<tab>

 The shell will fill in the rest of the directory name for `boot-camps`.
-Now enter:
+Press enter to enter the boot camp directory.
+Next, go into the shell directory and do:

     ls 3<tab><tab>

 When you hit the first tab, nothing happens.
-The reason is that there are multiple directories in the home directory which start with
+The reason is that there are multiple directories in this directory which start with
 3. Thus, the shell does not know which one to fill in.
 When you hit tab again, the shell will list the possible choices.